MarwanDebbiche/pylambdarest/README.md

 Why another framework ?

-When using API Gateway and python Lambdas, the most common pattern is to have one unique lambda triggered by a **proxy** API Gateway resource.
-The lambda then uses a framework like Flask to do all the routing.
-In an API Gateway + Lambda context, I feel like the routing should be handled by API Gateway itself, then forwarding the request to specific lambda functions for each resource or endoint.
+When using API Gateway and python Lambdas, the most common pattern is to have one unique Lambda triggered by a **proxy** API Gateway resource.
+The Lambda then uses a framework like Flask to do all the routing.
+In an API Gateway + Lambda context, I feel like the routing should be handled by API Gateway itself, then forwarding the request to specific Lambda functions for each resource or endoint.

 N.B: I find it useful to declare the API Gateway -> Lambda routing using the amazing [serverless](https://www.serverless.com/) framework